suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 If any of these steps fails, the Manifest Process MUST immediately Abort.

 The Manifest Processor MAY cache the results of these operations for later use from the context of the current Manifest.
 The Manifest Processor MUST NOT use cached results from any other Manifest context.
+The Manifest Processor MUST prevent tampering with the cached results, e.g. through tamper-evident memory.
-If the Manifest Processor caches the results of these checks, it MUST eliminate this cache if any Fetch, or Copy operation targets the Dependency Manifest's Component ID.
+If the Manifest Processor caches the results of these checks, it MUST eliminate this cache if:

+* Any Fetch, or Copy operation targets the Dependency Manifest's Component ID
+* An Abort is encountered
+* A Procedure completes

 ### suit-directive-unlink {#suit-directive-unlink}